Driggs-Seabury

-Driggs-Seabury Ordnance Company was founded in 1897 by William H. Driggs and Samuel Seabury, both US Navy officers, in partnership with William's brother Louis Labadie "L. L." Driggs, originally to produce guns for the US Army and US Navy designed by the partners.
+Driggs-Seabury Ordnance Company was founded in 1897 by William H. Driggs and Samuel Seabury, both US Navy officers, in partnership with William's brother Louis Labadie "L. L." Driggs, originally to produce artillery guns for the US Army and US Navy designed by the partners.
 After a few reorganizations and an entry into the motor vehicle market, the company reorganized again in 1925; its ultimate fate is unclear from references.

 History

 Driggs-Seabury was preceded by the Driggs-Schroeder series of weapons, designed by W. H. Driggs and Seaton Schroeder in the late 1880s and produced by the American Ordnance Company in the 1890s.
 Driggs-Seabury incorporated the former Seabury Gun Company at its founding.
 Driggs-Seabury's plant was initially in Derby, Connecticut, in the former Brady Manufacturing facility.
 Although Seabury died in 1902, followed by Driggs in 1908, the company continued under the leadership of Driggs' brother Louis Labadie "L. L." Driggs until at least 1935.
 L. L. Driggs was formerly with the American Ordnance Company, manufacturer of Driggs-Schroeder weapons.
 The company moved production to Sharon, Pennsylvania in 1904; the US Rapid Fire Gun and Power Co. acquired the plant in Derby.
 The company manufactured motor vehicles 1913–15 and 1921–25, but sold its weapons production and plant in Sharon to Savage Arms in a 1915 merger.
 Under Savage Arms, the Sharon plant made Lewis guns in World War I. A probably related "Driggs Ordnance Company" existed in 1917.
 Dropping the Seabury name, Driggs was reconstituted as a motor vehicle manufacturer in New Haven, Connecticut in 1921, confusingly named "Driggs Ordnance & Manufacturing Corporation".
 Driggs went into receivership in 1925 due to delivery of inferior taxicabs.

 Driggs was reorganized out of receivership as "Driggs Ordnance and Engineering" in 1925.
 Over the next ten years, with assistance from the War and Navy departments, Driggs attempted to gain foreign orders and resume manufacturing in the United States.
 These efforts mostly involved anti-aircraft guns, both land and shipboard types, already in service with the United States and made partially with Driggs-designed components.
 The countries Driggs solicited included Poland, Denmark, Turkey, Greece, Lithuania, Venezuela, Colombia, and Guatemala.
 The military departments were attempting to increase the munitions manufacturing capacity of the United States, and required Driggs to secure orders of sufficient size to accomplish this before releasing plans of the non-Driggs components of these weapons to Driggs.
 The attempts to gain foreign orders appear to have been unsuccessful; in January 1932 L.L.
 Driggs wrote to the US Army's Chief of Ordnance that other governments were making even greater efforts on behalf of their companies.
 The ultimate fate of the Driggs company after 1935 is unclear.